Malcolm Jeng

-Malcolm John Matarr Jeng (born 9 March 2005) is a Swedish professional footballer who plays as a central defender for Eredivisie side Feyenoord, on loan from Ligue 1 side Stade de Reims.
+Malcolm John Matarr Jeng (born 9 March 2005) is a Swedish professional footballer who plays as a central defender for club Groningen, on loan from club Reims.

 Career

 Sirius

 A centre-back, he was in the youth set-up at IFK Haninge.
 He joined IK Sirius Fotboll in the Swedish top league, the Allsvenskan, in 2021 at the age of 16 years-old.
 He made his professional debut for IK Sirius on April 29, 2023, against AIK.
 The following year, he was linked with moves to FC Cincinnati of the MLS and the German club Hannover 96.
 He played a total of 52 games for Sirius and was named the club's player of the 2024 season.

 Reims

 He transferred to Stade de Reims on 12 January 2025.
 Reims were reported to have reached an agreement of around €3 million with Sirius for the transfer.
 This was Sirius record sale throughout history, though the record only stood for one week, until Sirius also sold Yousef Salech.